Learn how to choose the right loan for buying an engagement ring.

 - Eligibility criteria.
 Some providers of engagement ring loans require applicants to have good creditworthiness.
 Some others provide loans to people with less-than-perfect credit history, provided they have steady jobs.

 - Unsecured.
 Personal loans will be unsecured, so you won’t be risking your ring should you have trouble repaying your loan.
-However, there are some lenders available that offer specialised loans, which will use your engagement loan as collateral.
+However, there are some lenders available that offer specialized loans, which will use your engagement loan as collateral.
 These loans are largely targeted towards bad credit borrowers.

 How much should I spend on an engagement ring?